maruf-ahmed-bhuiyan/Peptide_Parameter_Generator/README.md

 </p>

 ### Instructions:
-- Download the paramgen.sh file
+- Download the paramgen.sh file or clone the repository
 - Copy all your peptides sequences in a text file

 <p align="center">